ant-design/ant-design-web3/docs/course/contract-init.md

 `Remix` is the official recommended integrated development environment (IDE) for smart contracts on Ethereum.
 It is suitable for novices.
 It provides an easy-to-use interface to quickly write, compile and deploy smart contracts in the browser without installing any programs locally.

 `Solidity` is a high-level programming language created for implementing `smart contracts`.
-This language is influenced by the `C++`, `Python` and `Javascript` languages, and is designed to run on the Ethereum virtual machine (`EVM`). `Solidity` is a statically typed language that supports inheritance, libraries, and complex user-defined types.
+This language is influenced by the `C++`, `Python` and `JavaScript` languages, and is designed to run on the Ethereum virtual machine (`EVM`). `Solidity` is a statically typed language that supports inheritance, libraries, and complex user-defined types.

 ## Panel